shikhir-arora/karma-simple/README.md

 # Usage

-This is a **very** simple Discord app.
+This is a **very** simple Discord karma app.
 It does not currently differentiate between very much; all it is doing is looking for the "++" or "--" at the end of *any* keyword.
 So, one can simply type:

 user123++ and the bot will display *user123 has X karma!* where X can be positive or negative.

-As it is a very simple bot, you can type in **any** string:
+As it is a very simple bot, you can type in **any** string and it is **not** case sensitive - everything is displayed/recorded in lowercase, despite any string entered:

-string++ or string--
+string++ or string-- (STRING++ or STRING-- are stored as string++ or string--)

+These values are stored in the specified folder (default "cache") as binary files containing the current int karma count (positive or negative).

-**NOTE** Because of this, if you add a user's karma with @username vs. username, it will be two different keywords to the karma counter.
+**NOTE:** Because of this, if you add a user's karma with @username vs. username, it will be two different keywords to the karma counter.

 Also, as it is very simple right now, it is only removing the "++" or "--", so if one types in: